 Without giving details, we discuss features of the implementation in escf and egrad that matter for applications.
 The interested reader is referred to the refs. given in the program headers as well as ref.
-[145].
+[174].

 Simultaneous vector iteration.
 The solutions of Eqs.
 (8.4) and (8.7) (Eq.
-(8.11)) are expanded in a subspace of L which is iteratively expanded (Davidson method [146]).
+(8.11)) are expanded in a subspace of L which is iteratively expanded (Davidson method [175]).
 The iteration is stopped when the Euclidean norm of the residual vector is smaller than 10^{-k} .
-The default for k is 5, which usually gives excitation energies accurate to 8-10 digits and properties accurate to 4-5 digits (k can be changed by specifying \$rpaconv k).
+The default for k is 5, which usually gives excitation energies accurate to 8-10 digits and properties accurate to 4-5 digits (k can be changed by specifying $rac{rac}{k}$).
 Several roots, i.e., several excited states or frequencies can be treated simultaneously, which is very effective and permits the calculation of whole excitation spectra and dispersion curves.
-During the iteration, the vectors are kept on scratch files vfile<IR>,wfile<IR>, and/or rhs<IR>, where IR denotes an IRREP of the point group (see below).
-Before the programs terminate, the converged vectors are written onto formatted files $\langle \text{type} \rangle \langle \text{IR} \rangle$, where type is an abbreviation for the type of response calculation performed (cf. \$scfinstab).
+During the iteration, the vectors are kept on scratch files $rac{rac}{k}$, wfile<IR>, and/or $rac{rac}{r}$, where IR denotes an IRREP of the point group (see below).
+Before the programs terminate, the converged vectors are written onto formatted files $\langle type \rangle \langle IR \rangle$, where type is an abbreviation for the type of response calculation performed (cf. \$scfinstab).
 Given these files in the working directory, escf and egrad calculations can be restarted or continued, e.g., with a larger number of roots.

 Integral direct algorithm.
 In the iterative method outlined above, the super-matrices A and B never need to be set up explicitly; only the products of A and B with some suitable basis vectors are required.
 These matrix-vector-products are evaluated very efficiently in the AO basis, because the required four-index integrals can be computed "on the fly" and need not be transformed or stored on disk.
 In addition, prescreening techniques based on rigorous bounds are straightforward to apply.
 This leads to a low-order scaling $O(N^2) - O(N)$ for the time-determining steps.
-Due to the similarity to ground state fock matrix construction, the same keywords are used to control these steps as in semi-direct SCF, namely thime, thize, chinge scripturit, see Chapter 6.
-The same is true for DFT and RI keywords such as dft, dft, dft

-Point group symmetry. escf and egrad can exploit point group symmetry for all finite point groups (with up to 99-fold symmetry axes, \rightarrow \$symmetry).
-The calculation of SSCCs is only possible for Abelian point groups.
+Due to the similarity to ground state fock matrix construction, the same keywords are used to control these steps as in semi-direct SCF, namely thime, thize, chinge, Point group symmetry. escf and egrad can exploit point group symmetry for all finite point groups (with up to 99-fold symmetry axes, \rightarrow \$symmetry).
+The calculation of SSCCs is only possible for D{2h} and its subgroups.
 The response and eigenvalue problems (eqs.
 (8.4) and (8.7)) decompose into separate problems for each IRREP that are solved independently.
 For excited state and instability calculations, it is thus necessary to specify the IRREPs to be treated (\$soes, see below).
 For response calculations, the perturbation is automatically subduced into irreducible components.
 The overall speedup compared to C_1 symmetry is approximately 1/g, where g denotes the point group order.
 For spin-restricted closed-shell ground states, spin symmetry is used to further reduce the dimension of the response and eigenvalue problems by a factor of 2.
 Point group symmetry cannot be exploited in two-component calculations.